BrianMarre/picongpu/docs/source/pypicongpu/testing.rst

 .. note:

+    All compile test runs create setup directories at /tmp/<userName>.
+Please make sure that they are removed afterwards, thank you.

+.. note:

     The path to each generated compile test picongpu output is printed to console.
     If you encounter a failing compiling test, go to that directory and run a pic-build by hand to get a standard picongpu compile output for debugging.